Harry and Meghan slam British tabloids in new Netflix series

 “It is basically the hunter versus the prey.”

+Harry and the series' other narrators say the palace is partly to blame for this treatment because it has granted privileged access to six newspapers that feel they are entitled to learn intimate details about members of the royal family since British taxpayers fund their lives.

-Harry and Meghan said they initially tried to follow palace advice to remain silent about the press coverage as other members of the royal family said it was a rite of passage they all had to go through.
+Harry and Meghan said they initially tried to follow palace advice to remain silent about the press coverage as other members of the royal family said it was a rite of passage.
 But the couple said they felt compelled to tell their story because there was something different about the way Meghan was treated.

 That bias has deep roots in the history of the British empire, which was enriched by the enslavement of Black people and the extraction of wealth from colonies in Africa, Asia and the Caribbean, said historian and author David Olusoga in the program.
 It is only since World War II that large numbers of Black and Asian people moved to Britain, changing the face of the nation.

-Those changes are reflected in the British media.
+Those changes aren’t reflected in the British media.
 While Black people make up about 3.5% of Britain’s population, they account for just 0.2% of the journalists, Olusoga said.

 “We have to recognize that this is a white industry…,” he said.
 “So people who come up with these headlines, they are doing so in a newsroom that’s almost entirely white, and they get to decide whether something has crossed the line of being racist.”